stvliu/thingsboard.github.io/_includes/docs/user-guide/contribution/widgets-development-before-3.0.md

 ### Creating simple widgets

 Below is the set of simple tutorials how to create minimal widgets of each type.
-In order to minimize the amount of code, the Angular framework will be used, on which ThingsBoard UI is actually based.
+In order to minimize the amount of code, the Angular framework will be used, on which GridLinks UI is actually based.
 By the way, you can always use pure JavaScript or jQuery API in your widget code.

 #### Latest Values widget